open-edge-insights/ts-grafana/README.md

 * **Prod mode [To be followed when running in PROD mode, skip if DEV mode]**

-    Import 'ca_certificate.pem' from 'build/provision/Certificates/ca' Directory to your Browser Certifcates.
+    Import 'cacert.pem' from 'build/Certificates/rootca/' Directory to your Browser Certifcates.

     Steps to Import Certificates
   * Go to *Settings* in Chrome